VictorSyntez/CanaCred_Governance/docs/Glossary.md

 **Trust Actor** - Entity that create, assess, and opinion on legal, governance and business frameworks where Canacred operates.
 Examples: Federal, provincial governments and government entities.

+**Trust Element** -

+**Trust Evidence** -

+**Procedure** -

+**Policy** - A document that denotes views on the best or preferred means of carrying out internal and exteranl activities.
+Policy refers ways how Canacred activities are designed to achieve it's objectives.
+Policy refer to how Canacred plan to operate (internal procedures) and what activities Canacred plan to run.

 **Trust Role** - Accreditated Contributors of the Canacred that have the right to make trust assertions about other Participants.
 Examples: Steward, Issuer, Registrar.

 ## Abstract from  PCTF Glossary**: